SESYNC-ci/sesync-ci.github.io/faq/_posts/2021-02-22-change-git-default-branch-name-from-master-to-main.md

 git push origin main
 ```

 **GitLab**
-New repositories on SESYNC GitLab Sevice use `main` as the default branch.
+New repositories on SESYNC GitLab Service use `main` as the default branch name.
 No action is needed.

 ## Renaming the default branch for an existing repository
 To rename the `master` branch in your existing Git repository to `main`: